-By PSW Staff • September 29, 2015 Like many things in live sound, there are not a lot of real hard and fast rules when it comes to how to mic a choir.
+By PSW Staff • August 23, 2018 Like many things in live sound, there are not a lot of real hard and fast rules when it comes to how to mic a choir.
 The goal is good balance, a natural sound, and high gain before feedback.
 The most popular microphones for choirs are small diaphragm condenser types that are purpose designed, though in certain situations large diaphragm (condenser and dynamic) models can be effective if deployed correctly.
 Small condenser mics for choir have a cardioid (and sometimes supercardioid and hypercardioid as well) polar pattern that rejects unwanted noise yet offers a wide enough pickup for good coverage, and with solid bass response.
 These mics are designed to be suspended above the choir from the ceiling or from stands.
 When placing mics, a critical factor is getting enough gain before feedback while maintaining overall group balance.
 Attempts to follow the standard 3-to-1 microphone rule within the unique challenges of each individual project should be made.
+Essentially, it is preferable that the distance between mics is at least three times the distance from each mic to its associated performer, so the leakage signal from the distant performer into the nearer performer’s microphone will be about 10 dB lower – low enough not to be a problem.
 Most mics specifically for choir applications look similar to this one.
-Essentially, it is preferable that the distance between mics is at least three times the distance from each mic to its associated performer, so the leakage signal from the distant performer into the nearer performer’s microphone will be about 10 dB lower – low enough not to be a problem.
 Opinions vary somewhat on the height of the microphones.
 Some recommend placing them at the height of the tallest singer in the back row, while others recommend adding an addition two to three feet to that height.
 The bottom line is that raising the mics helps make all of the singers equidistant and prevents the front row singers from overwhelming the back row.
 A Matter Of Balance Via special hardware (gooseneck, clamps, etc.), the elements of choir mics can be positioned to be raised at an angle (as opposed to pointing straight down).
 This angling further helps prevent overly loud pick-up of the front row relative to the back row – again, it evens out the distance to all singers, fostering balance.
 A choir of 30 to 45 voices often requires only two or three mics.
 “Most people tend to use too many microphones,” explains Thomas Stubics of AKG.
 “The simple rule is that less is very often more in terms of performance.
 “Multiple open microphones not only cause coloration due to peaks and dips in the frequency response, they also make the system more feedback prone.”
 Gene Houck of Audix adds, “Generally speaking, you want to use the least amount of mics possible.
 Whenever you double the amount of mics on a single sound source, you lose 3 dB of potential acoustic gain.
 We recommend one condenser for up to 20 people.”
 It’s also important to note that results can vary due to the quality of the actual singing being done.
 Choir directors can be advised to locate the better singers in the center of the group, promoting vocal strength and cohesion.
 Read the rest of this post 1 2 3 Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Choirs Church Sound Microphone World Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Broadcast Capture Choirs Church Sound Microphone World Techniques Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.
+Subscribe Today!